 Long before Kay was a knifemaker, she was a young girl growing up in New Jersey who had an affinity for horses and the outdoors.
 It was these spaces and animals that grounded her, and where she felt most like herself.
 This draw to the outside world prompted her to pursue a degree in Biology and Psychology at the University of Vermont.
 Post-graduation, Kay spent her young adult life working in the fashion industry.
 By 2010 she was working full-time in New York City as a high-level account executive for Hunter Boots.
 Though she was talented in both sales and fashion, Kay was consumed by her desire to be in the mountains.
 Every opportunity she had, she’d leave the constraints of the city.
 She was successful, and yet she wasn’t fulfilled.
 Her intuition reminded her it was time to reevaluate.

-In 2013, Kay had an unexpected opportunity to move to Aspen, Colorado, to work as a wrangler.
-Ready for a new home, and ready to get back in the saddle, the move was a natural fit.
-She spent the next 5 years working in the breathtaking Snowmass-Maroon Bells Wilderness of Colorado.
+In 2013, Kay had an unexpected opportunity to move to Aspen, Colorado.
+Ready for a new home, and to get back in the outdoors, the move was a natural fit.
+She spent the next 5 years working seasonally as a wrangler in the breathtaking Snowmass-Maroon Bells Wilderness of Colorado.
 For Kay, “horses were a place where I could go and connect to something that made sense to me.”
 She gladly embraced all the excitement (and responsibilities) that life in the mountains with horses entailed.